jkerdreux-imt/dotfiles/README.md

 I use `git sparse-ckout` to checkout only the needed files with `chezmoi`.

 Most config files try to load a local config, for device specific configuration.
-In example, Fish prompt color can be different from one machine to another, so Fish load local.fish file if present that overide the default configuration.
+Fish prompt color can be different from one host to another, so  Fish load `local.fish` file if present that override the default configuration.
 Same Hyprland or Kitty.

 The repos also contains special configs for every day use. `git` or `ssh` which